 The Status Register Protect bits (SRP) are non-volatile read/write bits in the status register (S7).
-The SRP bit controls the method of write protection: software protection or hardware protection.
-The Status Register Lock bits (SRL) are non-volatile/volatile read/write bits in the status register (S8).
-The SRL bit controls the method of write protection: temporary lock-down or permanently one time program.
+The SRP bits control the method of write protection: software protection,

-SRL SRP /WP Status Register Description 0 0 Х Software Protection MP pin has no control.
-The Status register can be written to after a Write Enable Instruction, WEL=1.
-[Factory Default] 0 1 0 Hardware Protected When /WP pin is low the Status Register locked and cannot be written to.
-0 1 1 Hardware Unprotected When /WP pin is high the Status register is unlocked and can be written to after a Write Enable Instruction, WEL=1.
-1 Х х Power Supply Lock-Down Status Register is protected and cannot be written to again until the next power-down, power-up cycle.
-(1) 1 Х х One Time Program (2) Status Register is permanently protected and cannot be written to. (enabled by adding prefix Instruction AAh, 55h)
+SRP /WP Status Protection Description 0 Х Software /WP pin has no control.
+The Status register can be written to after a Write Enable instruction, WEL=1.
+Protection [Factory Default] 0 Hardware When /WP pin is low the Status Register can not be 4 U Protected written to.
+1 1 Hardware Unprotected When /WP pin is high the Status register can be written to after a Write Enable instruction, WEL=1.

+SRL Status Register Lock Description

+0 Non-Lock Status Register is unlocked

+1 Lock-Down (1) (temporary/Volatile) Status Register is locked by standard status register write command and can not be written to again until the next power-down, power-up cycle.

+' One Time Program (2) Status Register is permanently locked by special command flow and can not be written to

+(Permanently/Non-Volatile)

-- 1. When SRL =1, a power-down, power-up cycle will change SRL =0 state. - 2.
-Please contact Winbond for details regarding the special flow sequence.
+- 1. When SRP =1, a power-down, power-up cycle will change SRP =0 state. - 2.
+Special One Time Protection feature is available upon special flow; please contact Winbond for details